Southwater Country Park

 The Basics

-Dogs: Yes, but must be on leads and they are not allowed on the shingle area of the paddling beach
+Dogs: Dogs are welcome but must be on leads between March and September and they are not allowed on the shingle area of the paddling beach.

-Parking: There are three car parks but for best access to the paddling beach and play area, we parked at the visitor centre on Station Road.
+Parking: There are three car parks but for best access to the paddling beach and play area, park at the visitor centre on Station Road.
 Charges vary throughout the season, a stay of up to three hours in summer will be £2.20.
-We came after 6pm when parking was free.
+After 6pm when parking is free.

 The 'nests' at Dinosaur Island play area